nmfs-fish-tools/ASAP/README.md

 **************

-## This is a repository for the Stock ASsesment Model: ASAP
+## This is a repository for the Stock Assesment Model: ASAP
 - A legacy model supported by the NOAA Fisheries Integrated Toolbox